 - The glaze is super simple with just organic ketchup, apple cider vinegar and pure maple syrup.
 It has a slight tanginess which is a nice contrast to the other flavors.

-Cook your lentils, let set for about 15 minutes, most of the liquid should be absorbed.
+- Cook your lentils, let set for about 15 minutes, most of the liquid should be absorbed.
 Mash or puree about 3/4 of the mixture.
-You should be able to easily mash the lentils with a back of a fork.
+You should be able to easily mash the lentils with a back of a fork or slotted spoon.

-Once done, remove lentil loaf from oven, let cool, slice and enjoy!
+- Once done, remove lentil walnut loaf from oven, let cool, slice and enjoy!

 How To Reheat Your Lentil Loaf